ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 kdb get /examples/yamlcpp/🔑
 #> 🐳

-# Save the location of the config file so we can use it later
-mkdir /tmp/elektra
-echo `kdb file /examples/yamlcpp` > /tmp/elektra/data_file
 # Manually add syntactically incorrect data
 echo "some key: @some  value" >> `kdb file /examples/yamlcpp` kdb get "/examples/yamlcpp/some key"